webplatform/docs-wpd/Content/coding_guidelines/css/index.md

 == Comments ==
 * Place comments on a new line above their subject.
 * Avoid end of line comments.
-* Keep line-length to a sensible maximum, e.g., 80 columns.
+* Keep line-length to a sensible maximum, such as 80 columns.
 * Make liberal use of comments to break CSS code into discrete sections.
 * Use "sentence case" comments and consistent text indentation.